-Minot - Velva 701-852-0406 800-472-2141 www.verendrye.com

-SURVIVAL KIT FOR WINTER DRIVING

-NORTH DAKOTA DEPARTMENT OF EMERGENCY SERVICE

-- 60-inch length string (cut into 3 equal pieces used to suspend can) - 3 large safety pins (tie string to safety pins and pin to car roof interior to suspend can over candle) - □ I candle 2" diameter (place on lid under suspended can for melting snow).
-Canned Sterno will also work to heat water. - 1 pocket knife, reasonably sharp (or substitute with scissors) - 3 pieces of bright cloth 2" wide x 36" long (tie to antenna or door handle) - Several packets of soup, hot chocolate, tea, bouillon cubes, etc. (mixed into melted snow to provide warmth and nutrition) - Packages of easy to eat, high energy foods like peanuts and candy or canned, ready-toeat soups or fruit - ☐ 1 pair of socks and 1 pair of gloves or glove liners; cotton is not recommended because it provides no insulation when wet). - Extra clothing and a blanket or sleeping bag - 2 packages of book matches - 1 sun shield blanket or 2 large green or black plastic leaf bags (to reflect body heat) - 1 flash light and batteries (keep separate) - ▼ First aid kit

-- ▼ Toilet paper and sealable container for bathroom purposes

-- ▼ Fire extinguisher

-- Small tool kit

-- Sand or other traction aid Tow rope or chain
+Minot - Velva 701-852-0406 800-472-2141 www.verendrye.com SURVIVAL KIT FOR WINTER DRIVING NORTH DAKOTA DEPARTMENT OF EMERGENCY SERVICES - □ Coffee can or other empty and clean food can - ⊠ 60-inch length string (cut into 3 equal pieces used to suspend can) - 3 large safety pins (tie string to safety pins and pin to car roof interior to suspend can over candle) - □ 1 candle 2" diameter (place on lid under suspended can for melting snow).
+Canned Sterno will also work to heat water. - $1\,\text{pocket}$ knife, reasonably sharp (or substitute with scissors) $3\,\text{pieces}$ of bright cloth 2" wide x 36" long (tie to antenna or door handle) - Several packets of soup, hot chocolate, tea, bouillon cubes, etc. (mixed into melted snow to provide warmth and nutrition) - Plastic spoons - Packages of easy to eat, high energy foods like peanuts and candy or canned, ready-toeat soups or fruit - 1 pair of socks and 1 pair of gloves or glove liners; cotton is not recommended because it provides no insulation when wet). - Extra clothing and a blanket or sleeping bag - 2 packages of book matches - 1 sun shield blanket or 2 large green or black plastic leaf bags (to reflect body heat) - 1 flash light and batteries (keep separate) - ✓ First aid kit - Toilet paper and sealable container for bathroom purposes - Fire extinguisher - X Small tool kit - X Ice scraper/snowbrush - X Shovel - Sand or other traction aid - Tow rope or chain Jumper cables - Road flares or warning lights - X Gas line antifreeze - X Large plastic garbage bag - $\overline{\mathbb{X}}$ Pencil stub and paper - Plastic whistle - □ Cellular phone with a charger

-- Jumper cables

-- Road flares or warning lights

-- Gas line antifreeze

-- Large plastic garbage bag

-- Pencil stub and paper

-- □ Cellular phone with a charger

 You may want to keep the survival kit in the passenger compartment in case you go into a ditch and can't get to or open the trunk.
 Put all items in a plastic storage container and place in vehicle when traveling starting in mid October.

 Ask about our Low Price Guarantee!

 - Drive-through estimate bay

 - Fast, friendly & professional service

 - I-Car Platinum class

 - Drop-off/delivery service

 - Lifetime warranty

 - 24/7 phone service

 - Over 99% customer satisfaction!

 Proudly serving Minot & MAFB for over 30 years!

 Hours

 Monday - Thursday: Friday: